Eco-Friendly Halloween Decorations with Natural or Reusable Elements

 We’re convinced you can find a way to balance the fun of this holiday without all the frightful waste and overindulgence.

-Our little guy still has stars in his eyes when he sees the giant inflatable black cat down the street.
-So I try to explain… “Yeah, they are cool and scary!
+Our little guy would have stars in his eyes at the giant inflatable black cat down the street.
+So I tried to explain… “Yeah, they are cool and scary!
 But you know why they just stay in a heap on the yard most of the day?
 Because to keep them inflated, they have to run an electric pump all the time, and that wastes a lot of electricity.”

 He nods.
 Maybe he understands.
 Maybe he’s planning to call Grandma for a secret trip to Target.